maybegreen/pr-amulet/README.md

 # Amulet-Project-Template

-* Contains:
+Contains:

 + the amulet-minor-mode for emacs
-+ Template code for a little rpg
++ Template code for a Rogue-like

-/unfinished !/
+*unfinished !*